Luke0912/Technokart-Invoice-System/README.md

 code .
 ```

-## Paste .env file inside src folder or Create a .env File in src folder with PORT and your own Atlas Link for DB_URL
+## Paste .env file inside src folder or Create a .env File in src folder with "PORT" 8080 and your own Atlas Link for DB_URL

 ## Installation